sergiodxa/remix-utils/README.md

 If it can't find he ipAddress the return value will be `null`.
 Remember to check if it was able to find it before using it.

-The function uses the following list of headers, in order of prefecence:
+The function uses the following list of headers, in order of preference:

 - X-Client-IP
 - X-Forwarded-For